exciteproject/ULITE-ws/index.md

-# Welcome to ULITE(Understanding LIterature references in academic full TExt)
+# Welcome to ULITE workshop at JCDL 2022

 ## Introduction